Quick answer

 Employer Registration — What Must Happen and When

 Under Polish law, employers are required to register new employees with ZUS within 7 calendar days of their employment start date.
-This is done by submitting form ZUS ZUA — the registration form for individuals subject to full social and health insurance.
+This is done by submitting form the required ZUS form — the registration form for individuals subject to full social and health insurance.
 Failure to register within this window is a legal violation and carries penalties for the employer — not for you — but the practical consequence falls on you: no ZUS registration means no NFZ coverage.

 Not certain which NFZ steps apply to your situation?